markokosir/store1arrays/README.md

 ## Store 1 - Arrays

-Three different data structures written from scratch.
+Program written with three different data structures from scratch.
 Store 1 is implemented using arrays.
 When the program starts it allocates memory on heap and gives 100 possibly entries of products.

 Files included:
 * products.txt - sample database
 * codes.txt - codes for products
-* main.h & main.c - heart of a program
+* main.h & main.c - core
 * product.h & product.c - general functions for working with products
 * file.h & file.c - functions for working with files
 * utils.h & utils.c - utilities functions